How Much Money do I Need to Buy a House?

 A good place to start figuring out your finances is by using a mortgage payment calculator or a home loan calculator.
 This will give you a good idea of the kind of money you’re looking at and what you’ll need to save to achieve your goals and objectives.

-While you shouldn’t rely on these tools alone, they are a good way to get a sense of what kind of loan you could qualify for.
+You shouldn’t rely on these tools alone.
+However, they are a good way to get a sense of what kind of loan you could qualify for.
 You will still need to meet with a financial advisor to get officially approved for a mortgage.

 Make a Home Buying Cost Checklist